marlonvalch/Botper/README.md

 ### **Enhanced Usage (With OAuth Integration)**

 **Setup OAuth (one-time):**
-1. Visit `http://localhost:8001` (or ngrok URL) and authorize the integration
+1. Visit `http://localhost:8001` (or ngrok URL)
-2. Click "🚀 Connect to Webex" to complete the connection
+2. Click "🚀 Connect to Webex"
+3. Authorize the integration

 **Now meetings are automatic:**
 ```